Welcome to Sandroyd and our Pre-Prep, The Walled Garden.

 It was when he began mentoring graduate engineers his interest in teaching surfaced.
 He went on to complete his teaching qualifications at Cambridge University before joining Oakham School in 2006 where he won rapid promotion to Housemaster and then The Senior Housemaster.
 Alongside teaching Design Technology, coaching rugby, cricket and sailing, he ran a variety of trips both nationally and internationally.
 Alastair has a MEd in Educational Leadership from Buckingham University, he is an Independent Schools Inspector, and is a former Magistrate.

 I work alongside Alastair as part of the Senior Management team at Sandroyd and I also teach English to Common Entrance.

 The role of Headmaster's wife is a vitally important one in a boarding community such as ours.
 Sandroyd is, at its heart, a family boarding school.
 We joined the school in September 2016 with our two young daughters, Hattie and Isla, and we are now very much an integral part of a family of just under 200 boys and girls.

-With over seven years’ prior experience of tutoring students, my role as ‘Headmaster’s Wife’ is, quite simply, to offer another person to whom our pupils and parents can talk, alongside the houseparents and pastoral team.
+With over ten years’ experience of tutoring students, my role as ‘Headmaster’s Wife’ is, quite simply, to offer another person to whom our pupils and parents can talk, alongside the houseparents and pastoral team.
 It’s a wonderfully close-knit community who work together to ensure that every child thrives emotionally as well as academically.